An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: A binary game: The power market uplift problem

 Reformulating the complementarity conditions of the demand-side player~(equations~\ref{example:ISO:KKT}) and the generators (equations~\ref{example:generator:KKT:min} and~\ref{example:generator:KKT:max}) using disjunctive constraints yields a mixed-integer linear program \citep{Fortuny-Amat_1981}.
 This approach to determine a binary quasi-equilibrium requires $3 \, |T| \; |I| = 54$~binary variables for the generators and $2 \, |T| \, \big( |J| + |L| + |N| -1\big)=68$~binary variables for the disjunctive-constraints reformulation of the ISO.
 The total number of binary variables is therefore~$|T| \, \big( 2 \, (|I| + |J| + |L| + |N| -1) + |I| \big) =122$.
 The large scalars~$\widetilde{K}$ for the disjunctive constraints reformulation and the constraints on assigning the correct values~\smash{$\kappa_{ti}\on,\kappa_{ti}\off$} (equations~\ref{example:BNE:kappa_on} and~\ref{example:BNE:kappa_off}) were set to~$1000$.

 This compares to $|T| \; |I| = 18$~binary variables to compute the welfare-optimal dispatch and integer pricing following the approach proposed by \cite{ONeill_2005_nonconvexities}.
 Our method is therefore more computationally expensive, but the number of binary variables increases only linearly in the number of time periods, and sublinear in the number of generators, load units, nodes and lines.
-Solving the resulting equilibrium problem for every permutation of binary variables instead and checking for incentive compatibility and profitable deviations ex-post (i.e., the brute-force approach) grows exponentially in complexity and requires solving \mbox{$2^{|T| \; |I|}> 262,000$~(linear)} equilibrium problems.
+Instead solving the resulting equilibrium problem for every permutation of binary variables and checking for profitable deviations ex-post (i.e., the brute-force approach) grows exponentially in complexity and requires solving \mbox{$2^{|T| \; |I|}> 262,000$~(linear)} problems.

 The numerical model presented in this section is implemented in GAMS and solved using the GUROBI solver.
-The code includes the possibility of multiple bidding blocks for each generator and demand unit, as in the model proposed by~\cite{Gabriel_2013_DCMLCP}, even though this option is not used here.
+The code includes the possibility of multiple bidding blocks for each generator and demand unit, as in the model formulated by~\cite{Gabriel_2013_DCMLCP}, even though this option is not used here.
 The GAMS code is published under a \emph{Creative Commons Attribution 4.0 International License} and is available for download at~\url{https://github.com/danielhuppmann/binary_equilibrium}.
 An algorithm for enumerating all permutations and checking for deviation incentives ex-post was also implemented to verify the accuracy of our methodology.